misasa/-withrecursive/README.md

 # WithRecursive

-This rubygem adds recursive association for ActiveRecord model.
+An ActiveRecord extension to add recursive association.

 # Description

-This rubygem adds recursive association for ActiveRecord model.
+This extension adds recursive association for ActiveRecord model.

 # Installation